The Night Sky City Pages display where and when the planets in our solar system are visible in the sky from a location of your choice.

 • an abbreviation of the general compass direction (N = north, E = East, S = South, W = West),

-• a verbal, color-coded indication of the viewing conditions, and
+• a verbal indication of the viewing conditions,

-• an icon indicating if the planet is visible to the naked eye
+• an icon indicating if the object is visible to the naked eye

 or if you need binoculars